Adaptive Width Neural Networks: Experiments and Setup

 \section{Experiments and Setup}

 The purpose of the empirical analysis is not to claim \method{} is generally better than the fixed-width baseline.
 Rather, we demonstrate how \method{} overcomes the problem of fixing the number of neurons by learning it end-to-end, thus reducing the amount of hyper-parameter configurations to test.
 As such, due to the nature of this work and similarly to \citet{mitchell_self_2023}, we use the remaining space to thoroughly study the behavior of \method{}, so that it becomes clear how to use it in practice.
 We first quantitatively verify that \method{} does not harm the performance compared to baseline models and compare the chosen width by means of grid-search model selection with the learned width of \method{}.
 Second, we check that \method{} chooses a larger width for harder tasks, which can be seen as increasing the hypotheses space until the neural network finds a good path to convergence.
 Third, we verify that convergence speed is not significantly altered by \method{}, so that the main limitation lies in the extra overhead for adapting the network at each training step.
 As a sanity check, we study conditions under which \method{}'s learned width does not seem to depend on starting hyper-parameters, so that their choice does not matter much.
-Finally, we analyze other practical advantages of training a neural network under the \method{} framework: the ability to compress information during training or post training, and the resulting trade-offs.
+In addition, we analyze other practical advantages of training a neural network under the \method{} framework: the ability to compress information during training or post training, and the resulting trade-offs.
+Finally, we analyze the impact of different families of functions $f_\ell(j; \nu_\ell)$ compared to the exponential mainly used in this work.
 Further analyses are in the Appendix.